mkhbragg/afaik/posts/what-is-colorblindness.md

 * All colors appear as shades of gray, black, and white

-Red-green colorblindness is the most common.
+#### Red-black
+* Reds and black are difficult to distinguish.

-It is also common to use the colors red-green colors to mean "bad"-"good" or "on"-"off", but [do not rely only on those colors to communicate](https://blissful-brown-5e79ef.netlify.app/posts/design-considerations-for-color-blindness/).
+It is common to use red-green colors to mean "bad"-"good" or "on"-"off", but [do not rely only on those colors to communicate](https://blissful-brown-5e79ef.netlify.app/posts/design-considerations-for-color-blindness/).